 Of course, as with any type of bankruptcy, there are certain things one has to know about filing for Chapter 13 before any actual steps are taken.
 For instance, in order to qualify for Chapter 13 bankruptcy, a person’s income must exceed the state’s officially listed median income, which in Michigan for 2020 is over $90,000 for a family of four.
 In order to determine eligibility for this, those with higher incomes are required to complete and submit “means tests” to help clarify all income and expense information.
 In fact, the entire process to file for a Chapter 13 bankruptcy is actually quite complex, which is why having trained, reputable bankruptcy attorneys to guide you through it is so imperative.

-Lucky for you, our capable bankruptcy attorneys at The Law Offices of Daniel J. Harris, P.C. have decades of collective experience and innumerable resources at their disposal to help you secure a better, more financially stable future.
+Lucky for you, our capable bankruptcy attorneys at Harris Law have decades of collective experience and innumerable resources at their disposal to help you secure a better, more financially stable future.
 Simply reach out and tell us why you think filing for Chapter 13 bankruptcy is the right course of action for you, and we will do everything in our power to help you through it without losing sight of what’s most important: your best interests!